 Use soap free cleansers (Aqueous Cream) that will not dry your skin out.

-Dry you skin carefully, paying attention to between the fingers, toes and skin folds
+Use a clean towel.
+Dry you skin carefully, pay attention to between the fingers, toes and skin folds

 Moisturising is an effective way to avoid dry skin, after your bath or shower get into the habit of treating your skin daily.